If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 - There are no known adverse health effects of long term creatine supplementation.
 There’s some evidence that it may affect those with male pattern baldness.
 But findings are inconclusive as of now.

 However, one thing I want you to keep in mind is that supplements are only one very small piece of the puzzle.
-Your diet and training should always be your focus.
+Your science based diet and training should always be your focus.
 And as a beginner, you shouldn’t even be worrying about supplements at this stage.
 Understand and optimize your nutrition and training, and then worry about supplements further down the road.

 Anyways, I hope this article helps you guys out and clears up a lot of the BS you’ve probably heard regarding creatine.
 Save your money and get the best results by following the advice in this article.